Who Can Apostille a Document in the USA: Key Entities Involved

 - State Apostille Authority: Each state government has specific protocols for apostille services.
 You typically submit your document to the Secretary of State, along with a request form and the required fee.

-- County Clerks: Certain documents may need an initial verification by a county clerk before being sent to the state level for apostille.
+- County Clerks: Certain documents may need an initial verification by a county clerk before being sent to the state level for an apostille.

 - Authorized Agencies: Some third-party services can help you obtain an apostille.
-These agencies can expedite the process for a fee but should be chosen carefully for their reliability.
+These agencies can expedite the process for a fee, but should be chosen carefully for their reliability.

-It’s essential to prepare your documents well in advance to avoid delays.
+It’s needed to prepare your documents well in advance to avoid delays.
 First, verify whether the document needs notarization before seeking an apostille.
 Not all documents require a notary, so check ahead of time.
 Second, gather necessary identification and complete the application forms required by the state.

 Another key element is understanding the apostille format.
 Apostilles are standardized and typically consist of a specific set of information laid out in a particular format, including details such as: